- Bulls and cows is a lot like the commercial game MastermindTM, but using four-digit numbers

 - Each guess is marked according to how many bulls (that is correct digits in correct locations) and how many cows

-(that is correct digits but in the wrong position) are present in the guess.
+(that is correct digits but in the wrong position) are present in the guess; each guess digit is marked once.
 The number of bulls and cows for each guess is displayed in red to the

 - The computer has a simple strategy: its first guess is random, then it tries each next highest number in turn,